FHI-aims: History

 The first line of code of the actual FHI-aims code was written in late 2004, using the atomic solver employed in the Fritz Haber Institute pseudopotential program package fhi98PP as a foundation to obtain radial functions for use as basis functions.
 The first developments benefitted heavily from the excellent set of numerical technologies described in several publications by Bernard Delley and coworkers in the context of the DMol3 code, as well as from many broader methodological developments published in the electronic structure theory community over the years.
-Initial efforts in FHI-aims focused on developing a complete numeric atom-centered basis set library for density-functional theory from "light" to highly accurate (few meV/atom) accuracy for total energies, available for all relevant elements (Z=1-102) across the periodic table.
+Initial efforts in FHI-aims focused on developing a complete numeric atom-centered basis set library for density-functional theory from "light" to highly accurate (few meV/atom) accuracy for total energies, available for the elements up to nobelium (Z=102) across the periodic table.

 By 2006, work on parallel functionality, support for periodic boundary conditions, total energy gradients (forces) and on exact exchange and many-body perturbation theory had commenced.
 On May 18, 2009, an initial formal point release of the code, "051809", was made available and laid the foundation for broadening the user and developer base of the code.